isomerpages/mci-m3-old/_sgteguhbersatu/0-sgteguhbersatu.md

 c)     Strengthen social resilience to ensure the Malay/Muslim community remains steadfast and continues to uphold the Community of Success values of Character, Competence and Citizenry during this challenging period.

 The *SGTeguhBersatu* Taskforce will harness the Malay/Muslim community’s *‘gotong royong’* spirit.
 Representatives from the M³ institutions will work with invited representatives of NTUC and a number of Malay/Muslim organisations to work out initiatives and programmes to support the community during these challenging times.
 By leveraging on the strengths and mobilising the assets and resources of the community, *SGTeguhBersatu* Taskforce seek to effectively help out as the nation overcome the challenges during these times of need.

+Click [here](https://m3.sg/sgteguhbersatu/infographics) for more information on *SGTeguhBersatu* support initiatives.